-Personality changes after head injury are some of the hardest TBI side effects to deal with, for both the patient and their loved ones.
+Personality changes after head injury are some of the hardest TBI symptoms to deal with, for both the patient and their loved ones.
 A brain injury can make patients suddenly angry and aggressive, or even cause them to feel nothing at all.

-As a result, personality changes brain injury may change the way patients relate to the people they love the most.
+As a result, personality changes after a brain injury may change the way patients relate to the people they love the most.

 In this article, we’ll discuss the causes of personality changes after head injury and explain some helpful ways to cope.

 What Causes Personality Changes After Head Injury?

 Personality refers to a person’s unique combination of thoughts, feelings, and behaviors.
 When a head injury causes changes to a person’s emotions and behavior, it can, therefore, cause them to have an apparent change in their personality.

 The location of the brain injury can especially change how the person behaves.
 For example, the orbitofrontal cortex helps control impulsive behavior and plays a role in a person’s empathy.
 If this area becomes damaged, the person may struggle to empathize with others and might engage in more reckless behavior.
 To their loved ones, they may seem to have a different personality altogether.

 In addition, a head injury often affects a patient’s mood and emotions.
 This can make them seem more depressed, angry, or irritable than usual, causing others to believe that the person has had a personality change.

 However, it’s important to remember that your loved one’s personality is still intact, it is just hidden under these effects from the direct injury to the brain.
-Therefore, treating the emotional and behavioral side effects of brain injury can often help the person return to their old self again.
+Therefore, treating the emotional and behavioral effects of brain injury can often help the person return to their old self again.

 In the sections below, we’ll look at some specific emotional and behavioral effects that can lead to apparent personality changes after head injury.